 Since 2012 volunteers have worked in the library to keep it open on Wednesday mornings after NYCC reduced its opening hours.
 They formed an action group called BACLA (Boroughbridge Area Community Library Association) to maintain a full range of library services in the town and Lower Ure Valley.

 In late 2016 a group of local volunteers became responsible for the full running of the library after a decision by NYCC that it could no longer afford to do so.
 The library is now known as Boroughbridge Community Library and Resource Centre and continues to be operated by BACLA (short for Boroughbridge Area Community Library Association, a registered charity the name of which you may continue to see used sometimes in connection with the library).
-The Library Volunteers are the heart of the team but there is also a small committee of Trustees to handle the administration and organisation of the charity’s operations: Judith Burton, Helen Chester, Mike Collins (Jubilee Room Manager), John Helliwell, Ian Hick (Chair), Diana Holmes (Secretary/Manager of library downstairs), Nic Holmes (Treasurer), Barbara Horner (Volunteers Rep) and a representative from the Town Council Rep.
+The Library Volunteers are the heart of the team but there is also a small committee of Trustees to handle the administration and organisation of the charity’s operations: Judith Burton, Helen Chester, Mike Collins (Jubilee Room Manager), Ian Hick (Chair), Diana Holmes (Secretary/Manager of library downstairs), Nic Holmes (Treasurer), and Barbara Horner (Volunteers Rep).
+We are excited to be announcing two new trustees in Autumn 2020.

 The library still operates in partnership with NYCC which provides the books, DVDs, equipment, support and is our landlord.
 The library shares the building with Boroughbridge Community Care, another local charity who you can find out more about here.